siran/writing/documents/Musings/Musings on Coherence Length.md

 ## Loading and decoherence

+Dielectric-like loading is a *pair* phenomenon.
+A lone cigar moves at $c$.
+But where two in-phase cigars share space, the overlap region hosts a bright fringe whose combined field phase-propagates at the reduced speed.
-Any dielectric-like loading imposed by a coherent overlap lives inside this cigar.
-Two beams derived from the same source that meet in a bright fringe load each other's propagation only while they remain coherent.
-As the overlap exits the coherent extent, the loading fades: the cross term
+Two beams derived from the same source load each other's propagation only while both remain coherent.
+As the overlap exits either coherent extent, the loading fades: the cross term
 $\langle\mathbf{E}_1\cdot\mathbf{E}_2\rangle$ decays, $k_{\mathrm{eff}}$ drops
 from one toward zero, and the effective refractive index slides from two back toward one.

 The bright fringe does not slam into a wall.
 It smoothly un-slows.

+## How slow can it go?

+The loading formula has no ceiling.
+Stack $N$ coherent beams in phase and
+$k=N-1$, so $c_{\mathrm{eff}}=c/N$.
+A high-finesse Fabry-Perot is this idea pushed by repeated self-overlap; slow-light experiments routinely reach meters per second.

+At $v\ll c$, gravity gets a handle.
+A photon moving at one meter per second falls measurably across a laboratory — the time spent inside the gravitational potential becomes long, and $\tfrac{1}{2}gt^{2}$ accumulates.
+Slow light is gravitationally classical: an ordinary parabola, not a tiny GR deflection.

+Absorption is the real-medium caveat.
+In vacuum, coherent superposition is lossless — no imaginary part to $k$, purely reactive loading.
+In real media there is always some $\mathrm{Im}(\chi)$, and energy leaks.

+The boundary between *light* and *matter* starts to blur here.
+A cigar slowed hard enough, confined enough, and self-consistent enough has a rest frame, has mass-energy, and responds to gravity.
+Which is what matter is supposed to be.

 ## Open questions